netsec-ethz/rains/design-topologies.md

 or being part of the naming system.
 In this section, we are introducing several topologies and strategies on how RAINS might be operated together with an analysis pointing out the advantages and disadvantages of these approaches.
+There is always a tradeoff between having smaller local servers and high performance centralized servers.
+The advantage of local servers are a lower latency due to the shorter network path and many cache hits as clients from the same region speak the same language and will visit similar websites (based on the same interests, news, etc.).
+But once you want to access a lesser known website it is with high probability not in the cache.
+The centralized servers have a much broader range of clients and thus, the probability of having a cache hit on a lesser known website is certainly higher.
+[TODO CFE think more about the privacy implications for each of the different models]

 ## Distributed centralized approach